Dynamics of a compressible gas injected into a confined porous layer: Acknowledgements

 \section{Acknowledgements}

 LM would like to acknowledge the funding support from the EPSRC Industrial Decarbonisation Research and Innovation Centre (IDRIC MIPs 7.4 \& 7.8; EP/V027050/1).
-For the purpose of open access, the authors have applied a Creative Commons Attribution (CC-BY) licence to any author accepted manuscript version arising.
+For the purpose of open access, the authors have applied a Creative Commons Attribution (CC-BY) licence to any author accepted manuscript version arising. {The authors acknowledge numerous helpful comments from reviewers.}